Houston Undue Influence Lawyer

 In either situation, we do our absolute best to help our client with whatever issue he or she is facing.
 When necessary, we call upon medical experts to assist in determining whether competency is lost, or if it indeed still exists.
 Through psychiatric examinations and evaluations, we will work to establish the evidence needed by the courts to determine whether an individual has the capacity to make a will or to make changes or additions to an existing will or estate plan.

-Contact a Sugar Land-Area Attorney For Competency Hearing Representation
+Contact a Houston -Area Attorney For Competency Hearing Representation